stat20-summer/website/content/syllabus.md

-Because of this, when it comes to labs, we're going to give you **one drop** and **one two-day extension (until the following Tuesday, 11:59pm)**, no questions asked.
+Because of this, when it comes to labs, we're going to give you **one drop** and **one two-day extension (until the following Tuesday, 11:59p)**, no questions asked.
 Here are some rules:

 1. These will be used separately, one per lab.
 For example, you can drop Lab 1 and extend Lab 3.
 2. You must use the drop before the extension.
-3. You must notify me of your wish to use the lab drop / extension by **the due date of the lab (Sunday, 11:59pm)**.
+3. You must notify me of your wish to use the lab drop / extension by **the due date of the lab (Sunday, 11:59p)**.

-When it comes to the problem sets, we're going to **drop the lowest score**.
-No contact necessary.

 #### Quizzes

-As a precursor to the midterm and final, we will have two remote quizzes, released on **Friday, July 8** and **Friday, August 5**, respectively.
+As a precursor to the midterm and final, we will have remote quizzes.
+There will be two editions, an original and a retake.

+The originals will be released on **Thursday, July 7** and **Thursday, August 4**, respectively, at **6:00p**.

-You will have 25 minutes to take the quiz sometime between 12:00am and 11:59p though make sure you start by at least 11:34p!
+You will have 25 minutes to take the quiz sometime between **Thu 6:00p** and **Fri 5:59p**, at which time the answers will be unlocked.
+Make sure you start with at least 25 minutes to go!

+The retakes will be released on **Sat 6:00p** (a day after the first quiz answers are released) and you have 25 minutes until **Sun 5:59p** to complete it.

-This is an individual assignment, so please don't collaborate with others.
+This is an individual assignment, so while taking the quiz please don't collaborate with others.
+You are welcome to study between the first two quiz takes with others, however.

 #### Tests